 “Cicada Practices.”
 A popular science booklet on cicada breeding biology in Martha’s Quarterly Issue 2, part of an Artist Book subscription series in collaboration with New York Artist Tammy Nguyen.
 New York, NY.
 Winter 2016.
 Passenger Pigeon Press.

 PBS WNET Thirteen Nest Extravaganza.
 Panel discussion and presentation of bird nest specimens from the Yale Peabody Museum with Janet Hess, writer of PBS Nature’s Animal Homes Part One: The Nest and Fred Kaufman, PBS Nature Executive Producer.
 Tisch WNET Studios at Lincoln Center, New York, NY.
 Nov 17, 2015.
 90 minutes.

 Avian taxidermy demonstration at Pierrepont Academy.
 I performed a hands-on demo of a cardinal being prepared as a scientific specimen for the first and fourth grade at art classes.
 Students drew what they saw and experienced while learning about bird behaviors and anatomy.
 Westport, CT.
 Nov 12, 2014.

 Yale Peabody Museum of Natural History Vertebrate Zoology Tours.
-Through my time as a graduate student at Yale, I have led dozens behind-the-scenes research collection tours for the public of the world-class vertebrate zoology .
-It is one of my absolute favorite things- sharing the exciting biodiversity of (mostly) birds with diverse audiences.
+Throughout my time as a graduate student at Yale, I have led dozens behind-the-scenes tours of the world-class vertebrate zoology research collection for members of the public.
+It is one of my absolute favorite things- sharing the exciting breadth of biodiversity with diverse audiences.